 - Spit out the oil, after spitting the oil out, brush your teeth.

-If you don’t like the idea of just using coconut oil, try these ready to use sachets with mint found on Amazon.
+If you don’t like the idea of the taste of coconut oil, try a flavoured one.

 Do you do oil pulling?
 Have you found it effective?
 Please let us know in the comments below.

 You may wish to read the books below: